simp/simp-core/README.md

 This will change in the future when we merge the two branches into a single distribution.

 ## Getting Started
+### Project Structure
+As you can probably tell, the `master` branch of this project is empty.
+There are two other branches, `4.2.X` and `5.1.X`.
+These correspond to RHEL/CentOS 6 and 7, respectively.
+The `5.1.X` branch will be used throughout this guide, but feel free to substitute back and forth.
 ### Setting up your environment
 We suggest installing rvm to manage several versions of ruby at once(taken from [the project's homepage](https://rvm.io)):
 ```bash